gaswelder/che/about.md

 	}

-The original C rules still apply: pointer and array notations "stick" to the identifiers, no the type, so in the following example the structure `foo` has `char` member 'a' and `char *` member b:
+The original C rules still apply: pointer and array notations "stick" to the identifiers, not the type, so in the following example the structure `foo` has `char` member 'a' and `char *` member b:

 	struct foo {
-		char a, *b;
+		char a, \*b;
 	};